luispuerto/luispuerto-net/_posts/2018-01-18-convert-you-pi-in-an-airplay-receiver.md

 ## Shairport sync

-To convert our Pi in a AirPlay device we need a software that is call <a href="https://github.com/mikebrady/shairport-sync" target="_blank" rel="noopener">Shairport Sync</a>.
+To convert our Pi in a AirPlay device we need a software that is call [Shairport Sync](https://github.com/mikebrady/shairport-sync).
 We are going to need to compile it for our system, so we need to download the source code and then compile.
 To download it just run on the Pi's terminal:

 ```sh
 $ cd ~/Downloads # I like to download my soft in Downloads folder.